Strauss Group: 1933–2004: Elite

-Fromenchenko immigrated in 1933 to Palestine, bought property in Ramat Gan and opened Elite.
+Fromenchenko bought property in Ramat Gan and established Elite.
 Production began in the spring of 1934, with the first product reaching the stores in time for Passover.
-The most popular brand was Shokolad Para (cow chocolate), whose name came from the image of the cow on the packaging.
-As the company grew, factories were opened in Safed and Nazareth Illit.
+The company's most popular brand was Shokolad Para, which had an image of a cow (para) on the packaging.
+As the company grew, factories opened in Safed and Nazareth Illit.

 In 1958, Elite launched Israel's first coffee company.
 Its major competition both for chocolates and coffee was Lieber, which it bought out in March 1970.
 In 1982, Elite launched its popular "Pesek Zman" line of chocolate bars.

 The Israeli snack-food market had been traditionally divided by Elite in the sweets market and Osem in the savoury market.
 In 1991, Elite decided to expand by entering the salty snack market by establishing a new factory in Sderot and specifically producing "Shush", a copy of the Bamba snack, the most popular snack in Israel made by Osem.
 Elite became the local licensee of Frito-Lay products, producing the best-selling brand "Tapuchips".
 Later, Elite started selling coffee outside of Israel, especially in Europe and South America.
 The initiative, "Café 3 Corações", did not reach its objectives, but it signaled Elite's start as an international company.

 Elite was labeled a monopoly by the Israel Antitrust Authority, in the markets of instant coffee, black coffee and chocolate fields, and blamed for abusing its monopoly position.
 In 2006, Elite–Strauss paid a fine of 5 million NIS, without admission of guilt.